garagehive/garagehive.github.io/docs/garagehive-autodata-viewing-and-adding-servicing-intervals.md

    ![](media/garagehive-autodata-service-intervals1.png)

 2. When the pop-up window opens, confirm the vehicle details by clicking **Yes**.
-If the details don't match, click **No** and re-enter the correct details in the document.
+If the details don't match, click **No** and select the correct vehicle.

    ![](media/garagehive-autodata-service-intervals3.png)